microsoft/WSL-DistroLauncher/README.md

 ## Getting Started
   Creating your own linux distro is simple!
   1. First of all, pick a _Name_ for your distro.
 WSL will use this as a key to identify this particular version of your distro - so please try to make it unique! **This name should not change from one version of your app to the next.**
-  Set this _name_ in `MyLinuxDistroLauncher::Initialize`, by setting `this->_MyName`.
-By default, the value is `"MyDistro.1.0"`
+  Set this _name_ in `DistroLauncher.cpp`, by modifying the `DISTRIBUTION_NAME` #define.
-  2. Modify `MyLinuxDistroLauncher::SetupDistro` in `MyLinuxDistroLauncher.cpp` to set up the initial configuration of your distro.
+  2. Modify `InstallDistribution` in `DistroLauncher.cpp` to set up the initial configuration of your distro.
       - This can include prompting the user for the first user and password, for example.
       - We have provided a sample for setting up a first user on an Ubuntu based system.
 This code should be modified to work appropriately on your distro.
-      - Make sure that `MyLinuxDistroLauncher::_SetDefaultUser` works on your distro.
-This is used for changing the default user WSL starts processes as, and is called when the user runs `<launcher> config --default-user`
-  3. Possibly modify `MyLinuxDistroLauncher::LaunchDefault`, if you'd like to specify a different default experience.
-This is the function that is called when the user runs either `mydistro` or `mydistro run` from the commandline.
-  4. Add an icon (.ico) and logo (.png) to the `/images` directory.
+  3. Add an icon (.ico) and logo (.png) to the `/images` directory.
 The logo will be used in the Start Menu and the taskbar for your launcher, and the icon will appear on the console window.
       - The icon should be named `icon.ico`.
 It is currently a bug that it is not loaded by the console window, this should be fixed in the future.
-  5. Pick the name you'd like to make this distro callable by from the commandline.
+  4. Pick the name you'd like to make this distro callable by from the commandline.
 For the rest of the README I'll be using `mydistro` or `mydistro.exe`. **This is the name of your executable** and should be unique.
-  6. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 5.
+  5. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 5.
 By default the lines should look like:

   ``` xml
   <PropertyGroup Label="Globals">